Science

 To avoid half a century’s worth of baggage, the government avoided the term “UFO,” rebranding sightings as Unidentified Anomalous Phenomena (UAP).
 The A in the new name originally stood for “Aerial,” but was made more general to also cover weird things seen in space or oceans.

 The latest Consolidated Annual Report on Unidentified Anomalous Phenomena has some fascinating insights.
-This report covers the time period of May 1, 2023 to June 1, 2024, with 757 new incidents reported this year.
+This report covers the time period of May 1, 2023 to June 1, 2024, with 757 new incidents reported in that time.
 That brings the total number of incidents reported to AARO since it began to 1,652.
 Of the new reports, 708 occurred in the air and 49 were seen in space, while there were no new ocean-based incidents.

-The most common form that UAP take is lights in the sky, which accounts for 65% of the reports gathered this year.
+The most common form that UAP take is lights in the sky, which accounts for 65% of the reports gathered.
 Orbs, spheres and otherwise round objects account for 22%.
 The iconic disk shape only made up 1% of reports, funnily enough.

 Let’s get it out of the way early – according to the report, “AARO has discovered no evidence of extraterrestrial beings, activity, or technology.”
 Instead, 49 cases were officially closed after further investigation was able to pin them to mundane sources, with 70% being attributed to balloons.
 Drones, birds, satellites and aircraft accounted for the rest, with the expansion of SpaceX's Starlink constellation accounting for a growing number of cases of mistaken identity.
 Another 243 cases were recommended for closure, but will be peer reviewed first.